joysword/524-journal/Shneiderman - 2007 - Creativity support tools accelerating discovery and innovation.md

 ## COMMENT

 This article is too 'general' and too abstract.
 It is full of 泛泛而谈 and looks like a philosophic preach to me.
-It is a guideline of how we should create tools that supports creativity.
+It is a guideline of how we should create tools that supports creativity with no concrete information that helps me digest the author's idea.

-The authors English seems great because the article looks more like a literature article than a technical document to me, and thus hard to understand.
+The authors English language using seems great because the article looks more like a literature article than a technical document to me, and thus hard to understand.

-I don't like this article.
+In summary, I don't like this article.
 I could not extract usefulness from this article.